apacheignite/documentation/data-grid/persistent-store.md

   "title": "CacheHibernateBlobStore"
 }
 [/block]
-`CacheHibernateBlobStore` implementation backed by Hibernate.
-This implementation stores objects in underlying database in `BLOB` format.
+`CacheHibernateBlobStore` implementation is backed by Hibernate.
+This implementation stores objects in the underlying database in `BLOB` format.

-Use `CacheHibernateBlobStoreFactory` factory to pass `CacheHibernateBlobStore` to `CacheConfiguration`.
+Use the `CacheHibernateBlobStoreFactory` factory to pass `CacheHibernateBlobStore` to `CacheConfiguration`.
 [block:code]
 {
   "codes": [